Shyam1693/ShyamPoojaUpgradLendingClubCaseStudy/README.md

 -	Funded amounts are highly correlated with loan amounts and installments.

-### Final Conclusion:
+## Conclusion:

-This exploratory data analysis provides a robust foundation for further data preprocessing, feature engineering, and predictive modelling.
-It is evident that various factors such as loan term, grade, employment length, and verification status significantly influence the likelihood of loan default.
-These insights will be instrumental in enhancing our portfolio management and risk assessment strategies.
+- This exploratory data analysis provides a robust foundation for further data preprocessing, feature engineering, and predictive modelling.
+- It is evident that various factors such as loan term, grade, employment length, and verification status significantly influence the likelihood of loan default.
+- These insights will be instrumental in enhancing our portfolio management and risk assessment strategies.